2003scape/rscsundae/README.md

 ==========

 RSC Sundae is a simple, single-threaded RS Classic server emulator written in C99.
-It is based on clean-room reverse engineering.
-For content scripting, it features an implementation of the original RuneScript API in Lua.
+It is based on clean-room reverse engineering and contains no copyrighted source code.
+For content scripting, it features an implementation of the original RuneScript API in Lua based on public documents.

 It was inspired by the RSC-C client's lack of a native server.
 Since RSC-C runs on old and low-power mobile devices, RSC Sundae